AdaCore/gnatstudio/docs/users_guide/tools.rst

 *Interrupt*
   .. index:: interrupt

-  Interrupt the last task launched (e.g. compilation, vcs query, ...).
+  Interrupt the last task launched such as a compilation or vcs operation.

 .. _Coding_Standard: